Yosefe97sh/MyProjects/README.md

 5- Logo Animation: we chose the Zoom logo to do some animation on it, we have made 3 different animations on it using Java and OpenGL.

 6- Web Design: it is a project where we have to search for a website with bad UI/UX and make another version of it where it could have better UI/UX, the file contains a report that has all details needed about the website before and after the changes, you can find the Figma project URL at the end of the PDF file.

+7- SDA-MAchine Learning: The idea of this project is that i have soldiers dataset and i want to predict thier race based on thier phisycal features, This project focuses on predictive modeling using machine learning techniques to address imbalanced datasets.
+The project includes data preprocessing, resampling methods (SMOTE and random undersampling), and training a logistic regression model, SVM, Random Forest, XGBoost, and compare them and try to achieve a balanced classification outcome.